 What to Expect

 Performances are held in the Takoma Park Community Center auditorium and are offered free to the public.
 Performances are typically held on Friday or Saturday evenings with Saturday matinees scheduled for younger audiences.
 Every effort is made to schedule one or two performances a month with the exception of July and August.
-Performances typically last 60 to 90 minutes and have included, to the extent possible, opportunities for the audience to participate or engage with the performers during the performance.
-Performers are encouraged, though not required, to host a reception in conjunction with the event.
+Performances typically last 60 to 120 minutes and have included, to the extent possible, opportunities for the audience to participate or engage with the performers during the performance.

 The Venue – Takoma Park Community Center Auditorium

 The Takoma Park Community Center Auditorium is located at 7500 Maple Avenue, Takoma Park, MD.
 The facility is Metro accessible via the Red Line Takoma Station and is served by the following bus lines: WMATA F4, F6 and RideOn 16, 17, 18, and 25.
 There is limited free parking available on site.

 The auditorium has raked seating with a capacity of 160 with two aisles.
 It is ADA accessible and LEED-CI Silver Certified.